sebastianpixel/flow/README.md

 Options:
   -b, --browse
       Show PR if created successfully.
+  -c, --copy
+      Copy description of PR with link to clipboard e.g. to paste it into Slack.
   -d, --default
       Fetch the default reviewers of the repository and set them as reviewers of the pull request if there are some.